aznp17/Nessus-Lab-Assessments/README.md

 The primary objective is to harden the environment by:

-Discovery: Mapping all active assets and services within the local subnet.
+**Discovery**: Mapping all active assets and services within the local subnet.

-Assessment: Analyzing vulnerabilities and prioritizing remediation based on CVSS scores and exploitability.
+**Assessment**: Analyzing vulnerabilities and prioritizing remediation based on CVSS scores and exploitability.

-Remediation: Applying firmware updates, OS patches, and configuration hardening to eliminate identified risks.
+**Remediation**: Applying firmware updates, OS patches, and configuration hardening to eliminate identified risks.

-Verification: Re-scanning to ensure patches were successful and the attack surface has been reduced.
+**Verification**: Re-scanning to ensure patches were successful and the attack surface has been reduced.

 ## 2. Asset Assessments